parpy-lib/parpy-lib.github.io/src/pages/installation.md

 The integration tests will produce a warning if Metal appears to be available on the system, but it is not enabled.
 This happens when the `METAL_CPP_HEADER_PATH` environment variable has not been set.

 :::

-## More information

-See the [Documentation](/docs) for examples of how to use ParPy and documentation of the exposed ParPy API.
-In particular, the tutorial on [printing generated code](/docs/tutorials/print-code) provides an example of how to use ParPy without having to set up any backend.